virtu/maillog/README.md

 - `maillogd`, a daemon that accept and stores log events via a simple API.
   The daemon sends daily summary emails with all events logged on a given day.
-- `maillog`, a python package that simplifies email logging via python. `maillog` implements the `maillogd` API and abstracts it using a simple interface:
+- `maillog`, a python package that simplifies email logging via python. `maillog` implements the maillog API and abstracts it using a simple interface:

   ```python
   import maillog